 How to get to the carvings:

-The Mine Bay Māori rock carvings are accessible by boat only, and can be reached by taking a scenic cruise, sailing or kayaking trip from Taupō Boat Harbour.
+The Ngatoroirangi Mine Bay Maori Rock Carvings are accessible by boat only, and can be reached by taking a scenic cruise, sailing or kayaking trip from Taupo Boat Harbour.

 Towering 14-metres above the deep water of Lake Taupō, artist Matahi Brightwell's Ngatoroirangi Mine Bay Māori Rock Carvings has become one of the North Island’s biggest tourist attractions.

 Explore Lake Taupō on an eco-friendly scenic cruise with Sail Barbary.
 Enjoy stunning views as you set sail to explore the Māori Rock Carvings at Mine Bay.
 Book and enjoy a must-do experience on New Zealand's only commercial electric sail boat.